 This is it, friends.

 Five months ago we started this journey with our Penn State Wrestlers.
-At 11am ET today, Thursday, March 15th, 2018, the doors of the Quicken Loans Arena in Cleveland, OH open for the fans to fill the house.
-And at Noon ET, the NCAA turns loose 330 of the country’s best grapplers - 9 of whom are our Lions - to begin a 3-day battle royale settling who’s the best.
+At 11am ET today, Thursday, March 21st, 2019, the doors of the PPG Paints Center in downtown Pittsburgh, Pennsylvania open for the fans to fill the house.
+And at Noon, the NCAA turns loose 330 of the country’s best grapplers - 9 of whom are our Lions - to begin a 3-day battle royale to find out who’s the best.

-It’s incredibly difficult just to get a spot in this tournament.
+It’s incredibly difficult just to get a spot in the tournament.
 There are more than 1,200 division 1A wrestlers who would love to be in this thing, but aren’t.
 They’ve already been cut out over the past 5 months.
-And in the next 60 hours of fighting, the fortunate 330 will have been reduced to just 10 champs.
+Over the next 60 hours of fighting, the fortunate 330 will have been reduced to just 10 champs.

 There’s no better spectacle in sports.
 Welcome to Session 1.